 There Are Some Challenges

-It’s difficult to predict how much money we’ll make each month.
+It can difficult to predict how much money we’ll make each month.
 Website traffic, video views, product orders will change month to month.
-However, we’ll gladly take the unpredictability of making money traveling over a conventional desk job any day.
+When the pandemic hit in 2020, we saw an immediate drop in revenue across the board.

 Access to a Virtual Private Network (VPN).
-Whether you’re a digital nomad or a customer at a cafe accessing a public network, data protection is a concern.
+Anytime you access a public network, data protection is a concern.
 Not only that, but if you ever travel to a country like China, website such as YouTube and Google will be blocked unless you use a VPN.
 The service we use and recommend is ExpressVPN.

-Start Your Own Website – How to Setup a Self Hosted WordPress Site
+Start Your Own Blog – How to Setup a Self Hosted WordPress Site

 Expert Vagabond – Check out Matt’s post This Is How I Get Paid To Travel The World